-How to Find the Real PMP Exam Question on the PMP Certification Exam
+How to Find Real PMP® Exam Question on PMP Certification Exam

-Answer All PMP Exam Question from the PMBOK Guide Perspective
+Answer All PMP Exam Question from the Guide Perspective

 As you take the exam, you’ll see some very difficult questions that are cluttered with facts and figures that aren’t really pertinent to the actual question.
 The exam is very detail-oriented and demands your best reasoning skills.
-It is also vital to remember that the PMI way of thinking is the important thing here, even though you may have developed different techniques.
-Look at each question from the point of view of the “ideal” project environment described in the PMBOK Guide.
+It is also vital to remember that the Project Management Institute (PMI)® way of thinking is the important thing here, even though you may have developed different techniques.
+Look at each question from the point of view of the “ideal” project environment described in A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 You’ll find it easier to cut through the inconsequential fluff and find the real question.

 For instance, Acme Company has to choose between two projects.
 Each will cost $120,000 and take the same amount of time.
 The first one would reap immediate benefits, reducing costs of production $120,000 per year.
 The second would involve developing a new product and over 3 years could possibly net the company $360K.
 Are they both equally beneficial or is one more attractive than the other assuming the discount rate is 5% per year?
 The test then gives you a choice of the percentage of advantage one project has over the other.
 With an average of less than ninety seconds to answer each question, you’ll have to be ready for the flurry of figures and red herrings thrown your way.
 So prepare by taking lots of sample tests.
 By taking online and other types of practice tests, you will soon be able to identify the real question and know the proper solution instead of being sidetracked and wasting valuable time.

 Answer as Many PMP Exam Sample Questions as You Can